grscheller/scheller-linux-archive/notes/gnome3Conf.md

 * ctrl+alt+down-arrow: move up one workspace

 ### Paradigms
-No desktop icons.
-Desktop acts as a window manager.
-The Dash acts like a program manager.
-With the "Launch Mew Instance" extension turned on, clicking Dash icons will launch new instances instead of the horrible Win10 conflated behavior of giving focus to some random already running instance.
-By right clicking, you can select amoung the running instances, regardless of the workspace.
+* No desktop icons
+* Desktop acts as a window manager
+* The Dash acts like a program manager
+  * make sure "launch new instance" turned on
+  * right-click to select amoung running instances